Experimental Validation of Reflective Near-Field Beamfocusing using a b-bit RIS: Introduction

 While much of the early research on RIS was developed under plane-wave far-field assumptions, many practical deployments, especially at millimeter-wave and terahertz frequencies with electrically large apertures and short link distances, operate in the radiative near-field (Fresnel) regime.
 The boundary between these regimes is commonly characterized by the Fraunhofer distance, $d_{\textrm{F}} = 2D^2/\lambda $, where $D$ is the aperture length and $\lambda$ is the wavelength \cite{Bjornson2021b}.
 Wireless propagation in the radiative near-field is characterized by spherical wavefronts, and it has been theoretically shown that an RIS can control these wavefronts to focus reflected signals on a focal point and achieve a finite beamdepth around it.
 At 28 GHz, a relatively small RIS with an array size of $17\times 17$\,cm has a Fraunhofer distance of $10.8$\,m, so the near-field covers an entire room of an indoor network.
 Finite-depth beamfocusing enables an RIS to amplify the SNR at the intended receiver while reducing interference at unintended places \cite{Mu2024}.
 It has been analyzed theoretically in \cite{Bjornson2021b,Bjornson2020a, Jiang2023a,Kolomvakis2025a,Yu2025a} among others.
 To the best of our knowledge, the only experimental validation is \cite{Mei2022a}, where three non-reconfigurable metasurfaces with different focal distances were manufactured and utilized to showcase beamfocusing in an anechoic chamber.
 Hence, beamfocusing with an RIS remains to be demonstrated experimentally.

 In this paper, we address this gap through a dedicated experimental campaign in a real indoor environment.
 In particular, we study finite-depth beamfocusing with a $b$-bit RIS by first deriving novel theoretical array gain expressions and then comparing them to measurement results.
-We demonstrate that beamfocusing is not a theoretical curiosity, but can be utilized in the studied office scenarios, and also that the RIS resolution does not widen the depth of focus.
+We demonstrate that beamfocusing is not a theoretical curiosity, but can be achieved in the studied office scenarios, that a limited RIS resolution does not widen the depth of focus, and that simple models are sufficient to predict the behavior of practical hardware.

 \textit{Outline:} The basic system model with ideal hardware is provided in Section~\ref{sec:system-model}.
 We derive novel theoretical formulas for the depth and width of reflective beamfocusing with $b$-bit RIS in Section~\ref{sec:theoretical_formulas}.
 These formulas are validated experimentally in Section~\ref{sec:experiments} and the conclusions are summarized in Section~\ref{sec:conclusion}.